Different types of cancers affect both genders.

 If cancer spreads, additional treatments, such as lymph node dissection, are sometimes needed.

-Early detection increases the chances of successful treatment and prevention of the disease.
+Early detection significantly increases the chances of successful treatment.

-Additionally, one should also be careful if he has a family history and previous encounter with testicular cancer.
+Additionally, individuals should be cautious if they have a family history or a previous encounter with testicular cancer.